 - Opportunity to work part-time during studies

-Students can also work up to 20 hours per week, helping manage living expenses.
+Students are permitted to work up to 20 hours per week, which can help them manage their living expenses.

-New Zealand scholarships without IELTS are highly competitive but achievable with the right guidance and preparation.
+Scholarships offered by New Zealand without an IELTS requirement are highly competitive, though achievable with proper guidance and planning.

 Apply now: https://stubard.com/contact-us/